kendallroden/AKS-Demos/Azure-Files-CSI-Driver/README.md

    ```bash
    kubectl apply -f deloy.yaml -n YOUR_NAMESPACE
    ```
-8. Validate the deployment was successful use the commands below.
+8. Validate the deployment was successful using the commands below.
 Your pods should be running, and your service should be created.
 It may take a bit for your service External-IP to resolve.

    ```bash
    kubectl get pods -n YOUR_NAMESPACE